vitaminjs/vitamin/README.md

   relations: {

     tags: function () {
-      return this.morphToMany('tag', 'taggable')
+      return this.morphToMany('tag', 'taggables', 'taggable')
     }

   }

 })

+// `taggables` is the pivot table name.
+// `taggable` will be used as a prefix for morph columns `taggable_id` and `taggable_type`

 var Tag = vitamin.model('tag', {

   relations: {

     posts: function () {
-      return this.morphedByMany('post', 'taggable')
+      return this.morphedByMany('post', 'taggables', 'taggable')
     },

     videos: function () {
-      return this.morphedByMany('video', 'taggable')
+      return this.morphedByMany('video', 'taggables', 'taggable')
     }

   }